Last Updated on

-Columbia is a culturally-rich country and people here love to dance.
-Although not all Columbians can dance, a majority can.
+Colombia is a culturally-rich country and people here love to dance.
+Although not all Colombians can dance, a majority can.
 When a local comes to you and asks politely to dance, do not refuse the offer.
 Even if you feel embarrassed or don’t know how to dance when you visit Bogota you must still shake a leg.
 After all, who’s watching you?

 Do Not Underestimate the Weather

 The weather in Colombia remains hot and humid.
 But, that doesn’t mean it remains the same in Bogota as well.
 Since Bogota is perched on the top of a plateau in the mountain area, the weather here is sometimes unpredictable.
 You can expect to experience hot and humid weather, but as the sun falls asleep, the temperature starts to drip down making the weather cold at night.
 Thus, it is advisable to carry some warm clothes for nights.
 If you have any nightlife plan on your Bogota itinerary, then it becomes a must to pack some warm clothes to be prepared for chilly weather.
 Otherwise, you will just waste your vacation time staying indoor on most of the nights.
 I would personally recommend you to check the weather forecast for the time of your visit to Bogota.

 Do Not Wear Inappropriate For a Nice Place/Occasion